Skip to main content ] Facebook Twitter Member area

 Additionally, if you don’t have to deal with the financial aspect of aged care, you can then focus on finding the best aged care to suit you or your loved one.

-While financial advisors are experts in finance, it doesn’t necessarily mean they are able to deal or are knowledgeable in aged care related finance matters.
-So it is important to understand the capabilities of your financial advisor.
+While financial advisors are experts in finance, it doesn’t necessarily mean they can deal with or are knowledgeable in aged care related finance matters.
+Therefore, it is important to understand the capabilities of your financial advisor.

 Before you engage the services of a financial advisor, here are some important questions you should ask: